All Entries must be submitted online.

+For the positive benefit of your dancers, the teacher determines adjudication level of each routine.
 Training equals all class and rehearsal time.
-We trust teachers judgment and appreciate your honesty in placing your dancers in the appropriate Division level.
-Division levels have been created to allow dancers to fairly compete with dancers of like skill sets and experience.
+We trust teachers’ judgement and appreciate your honesty in placing your dancers in the appropriate Division Level.
+Division Levels have been created to allow dancers to fairly compete with dancers of like skill sets and experience.

 Technical Specifics and Guidelines

 I-Beginner Dancers- Recreational/Beginner level dancers with 3 hours or less of training per week and little to no competition experience.

 II- Intermediate Dancers- Dancers who have progressed beyond a Beginner level with approximately 4-7 hours of training per week.
 Dancers in Division 2 typically have some competition experience.

 III- Advanced Dancers- All advanced technique allowed, 8 or more hours of training per week.

 |Type||Time Limit||Max # of Dancers|

 |Line||4:00 max||19+ dancers|

-*Soloists must compete all solos in the same Division Level
+*Soloists must compete all solos in the same Division Level.

-*Duo/Trios must compete all D/T in the same Division Level
+*Duo/Trios must compete all D/T in the same Division Level.

 20 Point Deduction For Exceeding The Time Limit

-A routine can be lengthened upon payment of Extended time fees, which are as follows:
+A routine can be lengthened upon payment of Extended Time Fees, which are as follows:

 -Solo- $20 for up to an additional 30 seconds

 -Duo/Trio- $15 per person for up to an additional 30 seconds

--Small Group- $5 per person for up to an additional one (1) minute
+-Small Group- $5 per person for up to an additional one (1) minute.

-Props: The placement of props, mats, etc., must be completed within one (1) minute.
+Props: The placement of props, mats, etc. must be completed within one (1) minute.
 The timing of the act will begin after the one (1) minute prep time.
-No form of liquid, gel, glitter, water, or any other substance may be used that would affect the dancing surface.
+No form of liquid, gel, glitter, water, wet paint, or any other substance may be used that would affect the dancing surface.
 Absolutely no items may be thrown or shot off the front of the stage.
 Performers must be prepared to completely clear the stage in the event of any loose items (feathers, streamers, etc.) Absolutely no littering of the stage is allowed.
-Any violation of the above rules will result in the act not being eligible for the High Score.
+Any violation of the above rules will result in the act not being eligible for Overall Awards.

 As of January 1 of the competition year.